 We evaluate the performance of our business segments based on Net sales and segment Adjusted EBITDA (defined below).
 Accordingly, our chief operating decision maker evaluates performance and allocates resources based primarily on Net sales and segment Adjusted EBITDA for our business segments.
-Segment Adjusted EBITDA is defined as Income (loss) attributed to LP from continuing operations before interest expense, provision for income taxes, depreciation and amortization, and excludes stock-based compensation expense, loss on impairment attributed to LP, business exit charges, product-line discontinuance charges, other operating credits and charges, net, loss on early debt extinguishment, investment income, pension settlement charges, and other non-operating items.
+The Company's chief operating decision maker is the Chief Executive Officer.
+Segment Adjusted EBITDA is defined as Income attributed to LP from continuing operations before interest expense, provision for income taxes, depreciation and amortization, and excludes stock-based compensation expense, loss on impairment attributed to LP, business exit charges, product-line discontinuance charges, other operating credits and charges, net, loss on early debt extinguishment, investment income, pension settlement charges, and other non-operating items.

-During the three months ended June 30, 2023, we updated our definition of Adjusted EBITDA to exclude other business exit charges not classified as exit operations.
+During the nine months ended September 30, 2023, we updated our definition of Adjusted EBITDA to exclude other business exit charges not classified as exit operations.
 Business exit charges consist of inventory and other asset impairment and exit charges related to the exit of businesses not individually significant.
 We consider business exit charges to be outside the performance of our ongoing core business operations and believe that presenting Adjusted EBITDA excluding business exit charges provides increased transparency as to the operating costs of our current business performance.
 We did not revise prior years' Adjusted EBITDA amounts because there were no significant costs similar in nature to these items.